emptymalei/deep-learning/dl/time-series/timeseries-basics.statistical-models.md

-# Multivariate Time Series Forecasting
+# Statistical Models of Time Series

 Though statistical models are not our focus, it is always beneficial to understand how those famous statistical models work.
 To best understand how the models work, we will build some data generating process using these models and explore their behavior.